Trust Your Steering & Suspension To Supertech Auto Repair North Vancouver

 Driving around in North Vancouver should be an effortless task but what happens if your car is pulling to one side of the road?
 This is a sign that something could be wrong with your steering and suspension.

 When you are driving down the road, you expect a smooth, comfortable drive.
 The suspension system is the component on your vehicle that is responsible for this quiet, gentle ride.
 It absorbs the shock of the road keeping the car from bouncing up and down and links the car to the wheels.
 The suspension system is also responsible for the wheels’ traction on the road.
 This makes it easier to keep the car on the road when driving.

 The suspension and steering systems are directly related to each other.
 While the suspension system ensures a comfortable ride, the steering system grants the driver guidance while driving the vehicle.
 The steering wheel is the part of the steering system that you are most familiar with, and it is connected to the suspension system through the steering column and pivoted joints.

 Inspecting the Steering and Suspension Systems

-An inspection on your steering and suspension system should be done regularly to catch issues before they become costly problems.
-Besides the regular scheduled inspections, there are definite times that your systems should be looked at.
+An inspection of your steering and suspension system should be done regularly to catch issues before they become costly problems.
+Besides the regularly scheduled inspections, there are definite times that your systems should be looked at.

 First – Your mechanic should do an inspection at these times: